 When I first started writing fiction, it was with a definite ‘literary’ slant.
-Although I did get a few short stories published in women’s magazines (a market I would heartily recommend, since they actually pay far better than most literary mags), my first book and collection of short stories fit most comfortably in that most vague of categories, which tends to be a catch all for any fiction that isn’t obviously genre-based or mass market.
+Although I did get a few short stories published in women’s magazines (a market I would heartily recommend, since they actually pay far better than most literary mags), my first novel and collection of short stories fit most comfortably in that most vague of categories, which tends to be a catch-all for any fiction that isn’t obviously genre-based or mass market.

 So – that’s what I wrote my book about.
 I wanted to make it funny, I wanted it to feature hot men (because who can resist a hot man?), but I also wanted to write about life as I knew it could be as a single woman who has almost given up on love, or at least worries sometimes that it has given up on her.
-A woman dealing with the same daily grind most of us face, and a job she only sort of likes, who won’t wake up one day and find an email inviting her to be a columnist for Vogue.
-A woman, in short, like you or me.
+A woman dealing with the same daily grind most of us face, in a job she only sort of likes, and who can maybe improve her circumstances but who won’t wake up one day and find an email inviting her to be a columnist for Vogue.
+A woman, in short, a bit like you or me.
+(Well, let’s be honest, mainly me).
 Only with a hotter boyfriend, because there are some tropes I’m not willing to abandon for the sake of realism…

 So please do check out Bridesmaid Blues and let me know what you think!

 *Somebody has to have written that, right?
 Send it my way!